Niminem/Neel/README.md

 ##### #1 import Neel

-When you `import Neel`, several modules are automatically exported into the calling module. `exposedProcs` and `start` is a macro and template that require these modules in order to work properly.
+When you `import neel`, several modules are automatically exported into the calling module. `exposedProcs` and `start` is a macro and template that require these modules in order to work properly.

 One of the modules includes `json`, which is needed should you have params in your procedures that are of type `seq` or `table`.
 More on this below.